Pioneering television news anchor Gwen Ifill died Monday after a battle with cancer. She was 61.

 "Gwen covered politics and the presidential race with class, wisdom and insight, separating her from the pack," Sarah Glover, president of the National Association of Black Journalists, said.

-Ifill's death sparked a bipartisan outpouring of condolences from other politicians, ranging from House Majority Leader Paul Ryan to House Minority Leader Nancy Pelosi.
+Ifill's death sparked a bipartisan outpouring of condolences from other politicians, ranging from House Speaker Paul Ryan to House Minority Leader Nancy Pelosi.

 Donald Trump, whose presidential campaign was marked by a contentious relationship with journalists, posted on his Facebook page: "We are saddened by the passing of Gwen Ifill and extend our deepest condolences to her family and loved ones.
 Gwen was a broadcasting pioneer, shattering barriers throughout her career and blazing a path for future generations following in her considerable footsteps.
 Her presence and legacy will be felt forever"